 GLORY has established a Compensation Advisory Committee to ensure the transparency and objectivity of decisions relating to remuneration for directors, corporate auditors and other executives.
 Before making decisions about remuneration for such executives and related matters, the Board of Directors always seeks the advice of the Compensation Advisory Committee and submits proposals to the General Meeting of Shareholders, the Board of Directors, or corporate Auditors.

-Remuneration for officers consists of fixed monthly fees and performance-linked bonuses.
+Remuneration for officers consists of fixed monthly fees and performance-linked bonuses and stock compensation.
 However, directors and corporate auditors, whose main role is the supervision of management, receive only fixed monthly fees.